 At James Hillhouse High School, Al Marder got interested in the political ferment that was all around him.
 Some of his fellow students were Socialists like their parents.
 Young women wore leather jackets and berets to show their support for the Loyalists during the Spanish Civil War.

-He organized a peace council at Hillhouse to discuss politics, and before school he sneaked out of the house to distribute handbills for the New Haven labor movement.
-The garment workers were well organized and didn’t need him, he said, but he leafleted the workers at Sargent’s and New Haven Clock before the 7 a.m. shift.
+Marder organized a peace council at Hillhouse to discuss politics, and before school he sneaked out of the house to distribute handbills for the New Haven labor movement.
+The garment workers didn’t really need him, he said, but he leafleted the workers at Sargent’s and New Haven Clock before the 7 a.m. shift.

-By 1954 he had graduated from the University of Connecticut, served in Europe during World War II, married, had several small children, become a journeyman printer – and he was facing prison, charged with advocating the violent overthrow of the U.S. government.
+By 1954 he had graduated from the University of Connecticut, served in Europe during World War II, married, had several small children and become a journeyman printer.
+He also faced prison, charged with advocating the violent overthrow of the U.S. government.

-He’d never abandoned his activism.
+Marder had never abandoned his activism.
 As a young man he had campaigned successfully for the state to make college accessible to working-class students by offering night school, now Southern Connecticut State University.
-He organized a scholarship campaign for African-American students at UConn and the first integrated amateur drama club in Connecticut called the Unity players.
+He organized a scholarship campaign for African-American students at UConn and the first integrated amateur drama club in Connecticut called the Unity Players.
 He went to meetings of the Wobblies, and told the Shoeleather History Project he met Elizabeth Gurley Flynn several times.

 The 1940 Smith Act, however, had made it a crime to advocate the overthrow of the U.S. government.
 Al Marder was finally arrested and charged under the Smith Act, along with six other New Haven Communists.
-They were swept up with 125 other Communists in 11 U.S. cities, including Boston.
+Police swept them up with 125 other Communists in 11 U.S. cities, including Boston.

 Marder’s task was to find a lawyer.
 He sent 100 mimeographed letters to lawyers throughout the state and one agreed to take his case.
 Catherine Roraback was fresh out of Yale Law School.
 Her uncle, J. Henry Roraback, had controlled the Republican Party in Connecticut.